What are the rules for using zero articles in English?

 – Provide examples for the six uses of zero articles

 The final aspect of article use in the English language is the zero article.
 Often written as ‘Ø’ when providing explanations (but never written out in actual writing), the zero article simply means that no article is necessary before the noun phrase it introduces.
 Unlike for definite and indefinite articles, there’s very little general advice to describe how the zero article is used in English.
-However, there are still a number of quick rules that can be applied to help you, although it’s worth remembering that exceptions to these rules do exist – such as the use of the idiomatic phrases mentioned in Lesson 1.
+However, there are still a number of quick rules that can be applied to help you, although it’s worth remembering that exceptions to these rules do exist – such as the use of the idiomatic phrases mentioned in Chapter 1.